 Here are six ways that your hobby can get you ahead at work.

 No matter what your hobby is, you’re bound to meet new people.
-Those you meet are from all different backgrounds, professions and lifestyles.
+Those you meet are from all different backgrounds, professions, and lifestyles.
 When you take a spin class or go to your weekly tee time, you get a chance to talk with people both in your industry and outside of it.
-Since the pressure of a “networking event” or “industry meeting” is gone, the conversations you have with people will be more relaxed, and you’ll get to know them as friends more than as colleagues.
+Since the pressure of a “networking event” or “industry meeting” is gone, the conversations you have with people will be more relaxed.
+You’ll get to know them as friends more than as colleagues.

 These friendships can be useful if you ever come across one of your hobby acquaintances in a business setting.
 You never know — your next big deal could come from someone you met during a pickup roller hockey game.